huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the DCS instance resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the DCS instance resource.
   If omitted, the provider-level region will be used.
 Changing this creates a new DCS instance resource.

-* `name` - (Required, String) Indicates the name of an instance.
-It starts with English characters and can only be composed of English letters, numbers, underscores and underscores.
+* `name` - (Required, String) Specifies the name of an instance.
+It is a string with 4 to 64 characters that contains letters, digits, underscores (_), and hyphens (-) and starts with a letter.
-    When creating a single instance, the name is a string of 4 to 64 bits in length.
-    When creating instances in batches, the length of the name is a string of 4 to 56 characters, and the format of the instance name is "custom name-n", where n starts from 000 and increases in sequence.
-    For example, if you create two instances in batches and the custom name is dcs_demo, the names of the two instances are dcs_demo-000 and dcs_demo-001.

-* `description` - (Optional, String) Indicates the description of an instance.
-It is a character string containing not more than 1024 characters.
+* `description` - (Optional, String) Specifies the description of an instance.
+It is a string that contains a maximum of 1024 characters.

-* `engine` - (Required, String, ForceNew) Indicates a cache engine.
-Options: Redis and Memcached.
+* `engine` - (Required, String, ForceNew) Specifies a cache engine.
+Options: *Redis* and *Memcached*.
   Changing this creates a new instance.

-* `engine_version` - (Optional, String, ForceNew) Indicates the version of a message engine.When the cache engine is Redis, the value is 3.0, 4.0 or 5.0.
+* `engine_version` - (Optional, String, ForceNew) Specifies the version of a cache engine.
+It is mandatory when the engine is *Redis*, the value can be 3.0, 4.0, or 5.0.
 Changing this creates a new instance.

-* `capacity` - (Required, Float, ForceNew) Indicates the Cache capacity.
+* `capacity` - (Required, Float, ForceNew) Specifies the cache capacity.
 Unit: GB.
-    Redis3.0: Stand-alone and active/standby type instance values: 2, 4, 8, 16, 32, 64.
-    Proxy cluster instance specifications support 64, 128, 256, 512, and 1024.

-    Redis4.0 and Redis5.0: Stand-alone and active/standby type instance
+  - Redis4.0 and Redis5.0: Stand-alone and active/standby type instance values:
-    values: 0.125, 0.25, 0.5, 1, 2, 4, 8, 16, 32, 64.
+    0.125, 0.25, 0.5, 1, 2, 4, 8, 16, 32, 64.
 Cluster instance specifications
     support 24, 32, 48, 64, 96, 128, 192, 256, 384, 512, 768, 1024.

+  - Redis3.0: Stand-alone and active/standby type instance values: 2, 4, 8, 16, 32, 64.
+    Proxy cluster instance specifications support 64, 128, 256, 512, and 1024.

-    Memcached: Stand-alone and active/standby type instance values: 2, 4, 8, 16, 32, 64.
+  - Memcached: Stand-alone and active/standby type instance values: 2, 4, 8, 16, 32, 64.

+* `product_id` - (Required, String, ForceNew) Specifies the product ID with various cache modes:
+  *single*, *ha*, *cluster*, *proxy* and *ha_rw_split*.
+The value format is *spec_code* + "-h", indicates that the charging mode is pay-per-use.
 Changing this creates a new instance.

-* `access_user` - (Optional, String, ForceNew) Username used for accessing a DCS instance after password authentication.
-A username starts with a letter, consists of 1 to 64 characters, and supports only letters, digits, and hyphens (-).
-    - When the cache engine is Memcached, this parameter is optional.
-    - When the cache engine is Redis, this parameter does not need to be set.
-    Changing this creates a new instance.

-* `password` - (Optional, String, ForceNew) Password of a DCS instance.
-    The password of a DCS Redis instance must meet the following complexity requirements:
-    - Enter a string of 8 to 32 bits in length.
-    - The new password cannot be the same as the old password.
-    - Must contain three combinations of the following four characters: Lower case letters, uppercase letter, digital, Special characters include (`~!@#$%^&*()-_=+|[{}]:'",<.>/?).
-    Changing this creates a new instance.
+  You can query the *spec_code* as follows:
+  - Query the specifications in [DCS Instance Specifications](https://support.huaweicloud.com/intl/en-us/productdesc-dcs/dcs-pd-200713003.html)
+  - Log in to the DCS console, click *Buy DCS Instance*, and find the corresponding instance specification.

 * `vpc_id` - (Required, String, ForceNew) Specifies the id of the VPC.
     Changing this creates a new instance.